Sequential Monte Carlo with transformations: Bayesian model comparison for mixtures of Gaussians

-Figure \ref{fig:The-relative-performance} shows log marginal likelihood estimates from the different approaches (note that a poor quality SMC usually results in an underestimate of the log marginal likelihood), and the cumulative number of intermediate distributions used in estimating all of the marginal likelihoods up to model $k$ for each $k$.
+Figure \ref{fig:Box-plots-of} shows log marginal likelihood estimates from the different approaches (note that a poor quality SMC usually results in an underestimate of the log marginal likelihood), and the cumulative number of intermediate distributions used in estimating all of the marginal likelihoods up to model $t$ for each $t\in\{ 1, \dots,T \}$.
 We observe that the performance of SMC2 degrades as the dimension increases due to the increasing distance of the prior from the posterior: we see that the adaptive scheme using the CESS results in the number of intermediate distributions across all dimensions being approximately constant which, as suggested by \citet{Beskos2014b} is insufficient to control the variance as the dimension grows.
-As as discussed above, both birth TSMC methods yield inaccurate Bayes' factor estimates, with split TSMC exhibiting substantially better performance.
-However, we see that neither conditional approach yields very accurate results when using the weight update given in equation (\ref{eq:tsmc_weight_route}); instead the marginalised weight update is required to provide good performance.
-The marginal version of split TSMC significantly outperforms the other approaches, although we note that this is achieved at a higher computational cost due to the sum in the denominator of the weight updates.
-For all TSMC approaches, we see that the number intermediate distributions decreases as we increase dimension.
+As discussed above, both birth TSMC methods yield inaccurate Bayes' factor estimates, with split TSMC exhibiting substantially better performance.
+However, we see that neither conditional approach yields very accurate results when using the weight update given in equation (\ref{eq:tsmc_weight_route}); instead the marginalised weight update is required to provide good estimates.
+The marginal version of split TSMC significantly outperforms the other approaches, although we note that this is achieved at a higher computational cost due to the sum in the denominator of the weight updates, this can be observed in Figure \ref{fig:GaussEvals} which shows the cumulative number of Gaussian evaluations for computing the weights in each case.
+For all TSMC approaches, we see that the number of intermediate distributions (Figure \ref{fig:The-number-of}) decreases as we increase dimension.
 This result can be attributed to the relatively small change that results from only adding a single component to the model at a time in TSMC.
 If the method has a good representation of the target at model $t$ and there is minimal change in the posterior on the existing $t$ components when moving to model $t+1$, then the SMC is effectively only exploring the posterior on the additional component and thus has higher ESS.